whateverblake/gitlearn/readme.txt

-git has a mutable index called stage git tracks changes of files my stupid boss will prefers svn create a new branch is quick and simple and cc and dd & nn
+git has a mutable index called stage git tracks changes of files my stupid boss will prefers svn create a new branch is quick and simple and cc and dd & nn & qq ss